Data Server

 *for all) - Click Create Token

-- Copy the token — it won't be shown again
+- Copy the token.
+It won't be shown again

 Use the Token in the Viewer